-Development and improvement of diagnostics to support the use of antibiotics and alternatives to antibiotics
+Development and improvement of diagnostics to support the use of antimicrobials and alternatives to antimicrobials

-The goal of this priority topic is to stimulate the design, development, evaluation and implementation of diagnostic tests for the treatment and prevention of infections, particularly those caused by antibiotic-resistant organisms.
-The use of diagnostics and detection of drug susceptibility will support rational clinical decision algorithms leading to a targeted, more sustainable use of antibiotics and improved tracking of AMR.
+The goal of this priority topic is to stimulate the design, development, evaluation and implementation of diagnostic tests for the treatment and prevention of infections, particularly those caused by antimicrobial-resistant organisms.
+The use of diagnostics and detection of drug susceptibility will support rational clinical decision algorithms leading to a targeted, more sustainable use of antimicrobials and improved tracking of AMR.

-A radical change in the way antibiotics are used is necessary since it is estimated that 70% of antibiotics are prescribed and used incorrectly, i.e. in the absence of a bacterial infection or for infections resistant to the antibiotic.
-This incorrect use largely results from physicians and other users of antibiotics being unable to make a precise diagnosis of infections in real-time.
-Unless diagnostics for bacterial infection and the detection of susceptibility are improved, physicians and veterinarians will continue to prescribe antibiotics in any case in which they suspect that the patient or animal may have a bacterial infection requiring treatment.
+A radical change in the way antibiotics and antifungals are used is necessary since it is estimated that 70% of antibiotics and 75% of antifungals (in invasive infections) are prescribed and used incorrectly, i.e. in the absence of a bacterial or fungal infection or for infections resistant to the antimicrobial treatment.
+This incorrect use largely results from physicians and other users of antimicrobials being unable to make a precise diagnosis of infections in real-time.
+Unless diagnostics for bacterial infections and the detection of susceptibility are improved, physicians and veterinarians will continue to prescribe antibiotics in any case in which they suspect that the patient or animal may have a bacterial infection requiring treatment.
+Diagnosis of fungal infection is even more problematic with few, if any, diagnostics available to aid the timely prescription of antifungals and appropriate use in the clinical and agricultural settings.

-As the overall volume of antibacterial use is correlated with drug resistance, the development and use of rapid and cost-effective diagnostics to detect bacterial infections and antibiotic susceptibility would reduce antibacterial resistance.
-Within this context the use of the word "diagnostic" will encompass not only differentiation between bacterial and non-bacterial infections, but also, when appropriate, bacterial speciation and detection of antimicrobial susceptibility.
+As the overall volume of antibacterial and antifungal use is associated with drug resistance, the development and use of rapid and cost-effective diagnostics to detect bacterial and fungal infections and antimicrobial susceptibility would reduce antimicrobial resistance.
+Within this context, the use of the word "diagnostic" will encompass not only differentiation between bacterial and non-bacterial, and fungal and non-fungal, infections, but also, when appropriate, microbe speciation and detection of antimicrobial susceptibility.
+Special attention should be directed towards the development of diagnostics that can be used for detection of infections and resistance in paediatric patients.
 In a more general context, surveillance of the emergence and distribution of multidrug resistance is important for understanding AMR in One Health and to guide public health measures.

-The implementation of rapid diagnostics for bacterial infections and antimicrobial susceptibility also requires major behavioural changes by clinicians, veterinarians and patients who will still need to wait for the result of a rapid test before narrow-spectrum antimicrobials can be prescribed and used.
-The effect of the wide-scale introduction of rapid diagnostics on minimising the emergence and spread of AMR needs to be quantified and justified with respect to human and animal health, and the cost associated with diagnostic use.
+The implementation of rapid diagnostics for bacterial and fungal infections and antimicrobial susceptibility also requires major behavioural changes by clinicians, veterinarians and patients who will still need to wait for the result of a rapid test before narrow-spectrum antimicrobials can be prescribed and used.
+The effect of the widescale introduction of rapid diagnostics on minimising the emergence and spread of AMR needs to be quantified and justified with respect to human and animal health, and the cost associated with diagnostic use.
 The success of novel diagnostics will also depend on using appropriate reimbursement mechanisms and non-financial incentives.
-Cultural, contextual and behavioural determinants influence antimicrobial use and may also determine which technologies and methods are most cost-effective and/or can be successfully implemented.
-To enable cost-effective assessments and information to inform decision-making, research design and methodology should ensure that relevant information is reported to facilitate cost-effectiveness analysis.
-Without new cost-effective tools adapted to resource-limited settings, LMICs are hampered in their abilities to address the crisis of AMR and given that AMR spreads across national borders freely, the response to AMR in resource-poor settings has global consequences.
+Cultural, contextual and behavioural determinants influence antimicrobial use and may determine which technologies and methods are most cost-effective and/or can be successfully implemented.

+Cost-effective assessments and implementation research to inform decision-making are needed on a global basis in order to address the crisis of AMR.
+Given that AMR spreads across national borders freely, the response to AMR in resource-poor settings has global consequences.

-Companion diagnostics will facilitate antibacterial development, particularly of narrowspectrum antibiotics, by reducing the cost of clinical trials and enabling focused enrolment of patients infected with the targeted pathogens.
-Ideally, (companion) diagnostics would accompany the development and approval of new antibiotics to delay the development of resistance to these antibiotics and to enable their use within the scope of personalised medicine.
+Companion diagnostics will facilitate antimicrobial development, particularly of narrow spectrum antibiotics and antifungals, by reducing the cost of clinical trials and enabling focused enrolment of patients infected with the targeted pathogens.
+Ideally, (companion) diagnostics would accompany the development and approval of new antimicrobials to delay the development of resistance to these compounds and to enable their use within the scope of personalised medicine.